roldanjr/pomatez-website/contents/features/index.md

     heading: Full Screen Breaks
     description: If enabled, the app will interrupt the user by occupying the whole screen so that the user will be force to take a break.

-  - icon: food
-    heading: Special Breaks
-    description: If enabled, the user will be allowed to set some special time when the user really need to take a break.

   - icon: alert
     heading: Strict Mode
     description: If enabled, the app will strictly follow user's configuration and prevent the user from resetting, pausing and skipping the timer when it has started.